 How to Set Multi-level Filtering With FooGallery PRO Expert

-Multi-level filtering is a game changer when it comes to gallery navigation, allowing your users to fine-tune the images they see.
 With this feature, you can set numerous levels of filters, each level filtering down the selection further.
 For extensive galleries, this can improve both user experience and page speed.

-To set this up in FooGallery PRO Expert, select Multi-level in the Filtering tab of your gallery settings.
+To set this up in FooGallery PRO Expert, sSelect Multi-level in the Filtering tab of your gallery settings.
 Again, you can choose the filter source, theme, and position, along with the selection mode.
 You’ll then be directed to select your levels.

 multi-level filtering builder